 He further added, “Through the launch of the mobile application, KT will suggest ways of reducing fine dust levels and preventing any damages.
 We will also cooperate with international organizations to improve the global environment.”

-To help people be more aware of the air quality around them, KT will seek out the help of other relevant institutions and they are looking forward to installing traffic lights which will offer to the public dust information.
-That is not all, KT is also planning on providing audio and video guidance services through its TV service, AI and smart speaker system, Giga Genie.
+To help people be more aware of the air quality around them, KT will seek out the help of other relevant institutions, and they are looking forward to installing traffic lights that will offer the public dust information.
+That is not all, and KT is also planning on providing audio and video guidance services through its TV service, AI and smart speaker system, Giga Genie.